 The line will not absorb water.
 Its coating gives this line a great UV stability, and improves abrasion resistance.
 One of the easiest to splice of all our single braided lines.
-For better handling and cleating we can cover all or part of the Vectrus 12 with a polyester jacket.
+For better handling and cleating we can cover all or part of the Vectrus 12 with a polyester or hi tech abrasion and heat resistant jacket.

 - Uncovered: Primaries in cascades, vangs, traveler bridles, trapezes on dinghies.
 Great as a wire replacement.

 - Covered: Main and headsail halyards, especially on big boats.
 Afterguys and asymmetrical tack lines.

 - Vectrus 12 has a high melting point, which makes it a good alternative to wire rope.

 - Slippery, fairly stiff line – not for use in clutches or cleats without a cover.